 After trying out the above fixes now you must have overcome the issue of ODBC Connection for an Access Database. but if in case it won’t get success then approach for the second one.

-It’s important to perfectly setup the ODBC connection for the Access database.
+It’s important to perfectly set up the ODBC connection for the Access database.
 So, just check out whether you have done it correctly or not.
-This will also help you in learning how to set up ODBC connection for Access Database with from error.
+This will also help you in learning how to set up an ODBC connection for Access Database with form error.

-3. Now In the ODBC Data Source Administrator dialog box, hit to the Add
+3. Now In the ODBC Data Source Administrator dialog box, hit the Add.

-4. After that in opened Create New Data Source dialog box, hit the Microsoft Access Driver (*.mdb) and then to the Finish
+4. After that in opened the Create New Data Source dialog box, hit the Microsoft Access Driver (*.mdb), and then to the Finish

-5. For assigning the data source name enter Parcel_Owners, in the ODBC Microsoft Access Setup dialog
+5. For assigning the data source name to enter Parcel_Owners, in the ODBC Microsoft Access Setup dialog

-8. After this Select Database dialog box will get open on your screen, search for the sample files and choose the Assessor.mdb file.
-You need specify the database for data source.
+8. After this Select Database dialog box will get open on your screen, search for the sample files, and choose the Assessor.mdb file.
+You need to specify the database for the data sources.

 9. Tap to the OK option in all the opened Select Database, ODBC Microsoft Access Setup, and ODBC Data Source Administrator dialog boxes.

 10. After completing this entire task, close the Administrative Tools control panel.

 This is how you can fix the following Access Error 3151- ODBC–Connection To Failed just by following these simple steps.